UGC NET Philosophy 2026, Eligibility, Syllabus, Exam Pattern, PYQs

 Key Highlights:

-• Overall Difficulty: Moderate; time management key in logic-heavy sections
+• Overall Difficulty: Moderate; time management is key in logic-heavy sections

 • High-Weightage Units: Logic (15 Q, difficult), Classical Indian (14 Q, moderate), Modern Western (12 Q)